discountry/discountry.github.io/_posts/2017-02-02-fix-php-strtotime.md

 tags: ['php']
 ---

-You may get a integer overflow bug if you're using `strtotime` on a 32bit server.
+You may get an integer overflow bug if you're using `strtotime` on a 32bit server.

 This is called [Y2K38](https://en.wikipedia.org/wiki/Year_2038_problem) problem.